Victoria Legal Aid

 • each parent’s attitude to the responsibilities of being a parent and towards their children in general

-• any family violence involving the children or a member of their family
+• any family violence involving the children or a member of their family including historical family violence

-• any contested or final family violence orderthat includes the children or a member of the children’s family
+• any contested or final family violence order that includes the children or a member of the children’s family

-• whether the orders that the parties have applied for will lessen the risk of further court proceedings
+• whether the orders that the parties have applied for will lessen the risk of further court proceedings.

-The court can also look at:
+The court can also look at the:

 • medical matters